dsabater/dasbppgithubhalm/README.md

 # dasbppgithubhalm
 Daniel's Power Platform GitHub ALM repository, with sample workflows for Dataverse.
-# dasbppgithubhalm

-This repository contains sample workflows for Dataverse in the Power Platform.
-It is intended to showcase best practices for GitHub ALM (Application Lifecycle Management) in the context of Power Platform development.
+This repository contains sample GitHub workflows to get started automating deployment of Dataverse solutions in the Power Platform.
+It is intended to showcase some example scenarios for ALM (Application Lifecycle Management) in the context of Power Platform development.

 ## WorkflowsDeployFlowsSample
 This repository includes the following sample workflows: